-Rule Rule status in the Company precluding the independence of a member of the Supervisory Board as understood in this rule is an actual and significant relationship with any shareholder who has the right to exercise at least 5% of all votes at the General Meeting.
-7. [deleted] 8.
-Annex I to the Commission Recommendation of 15 February 2005 on the role of non-executive or supervisory directors should apply to the tasks and the operation of the committees of the Supervisory Board.
-9. Execution by the company of an agreement/transaction with a related entity which meets the conditions of section II.3 requires the approval of the Supervisory Board.
-IV.
+Rule Rule status in the Company IV.
 Best Practices of Shareholders 10.
-A company should enable its shareholders to Complies taking into account that the participate in a General Meeting using electronic Articles of Association of the communication means through: Company provide that all the meetings 1) real-life broadcast of General Meetings; take place in Luxembourg, in the place 2) real-time bilateral communication where specified in the convening note and shareholders may take the floor during a General the Company has not implemented the Meeting from a location other than the General technology enabling on-line Meeting; 3) everging their right to vote during a General Meeting. broadcasting.
-At the same time the 3) exercise their right to vote during a General Meeting either in person or through a plenipotentiary.
-Company supports its shareholders to exercise their voting rights by erther in person of unough a prempotentiary. authorizing the proxies.
+A company should enable its shareholders to Complies taking into account that the participate in a General Meeting using electronic Articles of Association of the communication means through: Company provide that all the meetings 1) real-life broadcast of General Meetings; take place in Luxembourg, in the place 2) real-time bilateral communication where specified in the convening note and shareholders may take the floor during a General the Company has not implemented the Meeting from a location other than the General technology enabling on-line Meeting; broadcasting.
+At the same time the 3) exercise their right to vote during a General Meeting Company supports its shareholders to either in person or through a plenipotentiary. exercise their voting rights by authorizing the proxies.